fastruby/blog/_posts/2020-10-27-rails-upgrade-shims.md

 # Conclusion

-I hope this list of gems comes handy when upgrading your Rails application.
-Let me know if I miss any important one.
+I hope this list of gems comes in handy when upgrading your Rails application.
+Let me know if I missed any important ones.

 Finally, if you want more details on how to upgrade each version of Rails, you can download our free eBook: [The Complete Guide to Upgrade Rails](https://www.fastruby.io/).